WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/identity-as-linked-data-on-immutable-ledgers.md

 of the [Linked Content Coalition](http://www.linkedcontentcoalition.org/index.php) into a free and open guideline, outlining technologies that could be leveraged for implementation as well as structuration on how canonicalize an easily approachable specification for all involved parties (creators, rights holders, consumers, developers, ...).
-The protocol is ought to be technology-opinionated, while being ledger-unopinionated.
+The protocol is ought to be technology-opinionated, while being ledger-agnostic.

 ## The COALA IP Protocol